dashpay/dashcore-lib/docs/usage/HDPrivateKey.md

 **Returns**: {Boolean}

 ## HDPrivateKey.getSerializedError(data, network)
-**Description**: Checks what error causes the validation of a serialized private key in base58 with checksum to fail.
+**Description**: Checks what's the error that causes the validation of a serialized private key in base58 with checksum to fail.

 | parameter                                 | type            | required           | Description                                                                                                                                                                    |
 |-------------------------------------------|-----------------|--------------------| ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |